Advise Me

 Your Tasty Comfort Foods Get Healthier with 9 Smart Strategies

-Grilled cheese with a side of piping hot tomato soup.
+Grilled cheese with a side of hot tomato soup.
 Gooey macaroni and cheese.
-Another slice of warm apple pie, topped with a scoop of vanilla ice cream.
+A warm slice of apple pie topped with vanilla ice cream.

-Winter calls out for the delicious comfort foods we crave.
-We love them because they are typically high in some combination of salt, sugar, and fat.
+Comfort foods call out to us, often because they’re high in salt, sugar and fat.
 “These nutrients can activate the pleasure centers of the brain,” said Nicole Hahn, a clinical nutrition specialist at Banner—University Medical Center Phoenix.

-Comfort foods can also be tied to happy memories of people or events.
+Comfort foods can also be tied to happy memories.
 “Grandma may have made you cookies or grilled cheese every time you visited, and she always made you happy,” Hahn said.
 “We try to recreate those happy feelings.”

-Your favorite comfort foods might bring out an “oh-I-shouldn’t” reaction.
-But there’s a place in your eating plan for foods you don’t necessarily consider healthy.
-If there’s a food you love, have a small piece, and combine your comfort foods with other filling or fibrous foods.
+Your favorite comfort foods might bring out an “oh-I-shouldn’t” reaction, but there’s room in your diet for foods you love, even if they aren’t considered healthy.
+If you crave a particular dish, enjoy a small portion and combine it with more filling, fibrous foods.

-At a big holiday meal, survey the options and pick the foods you really want to eat.
-After all, how often do you have the chance to enjoy homemade apple pie?
+When faced with multiple options, focus on foods you truly want to eat.
 “Portion control is always key.
 You can still partake in those comforting foods without completely derailing your healthy habits,” Hahn said.

-For foods you might want to enjoy more often, Hahn and Lydia Moraca, a Banner Health dietetic intern, share these nine tips:
+For dishes you want to enjoy more often, Hahn and Lydia Moraca, a Banner Health dietetic intern, suggest these tips:

-1. Cook with healthier fat.
-Swap liquid oils for butter or shortening when possible.
+• Cook with healthier fat.
+Swap liquid oils for butter or shortening.

-2. Cook with less fat.
-Sometimes you can use applesauce or black beans in place of some of the fat.
+• Cook with less fat.
+Try using applesauce or black beans in place of some fats.

-4. Add more vegetables.
-Blend them into cream-based soups or tomato sauce, or layer them into a grilled cheese sandwich.
+• Add more vegetables.
+Blend them into cream-based soups or sauces, or layer them into a grilled cheese sandwich.

-5. Use an air fryer to make fried chicken, French fries, and other fried foods.
-If you don’t have an air fryer, you can try the convection setting on your oven or toaster oven.
+• Use an air fryer to make fried food like chicken and fries.
+If you don’t have one, try the convection setting on your oven or toaster oven.

-6. Substitute whole-grain flour or oats for some of the white flour in cookies or brownies for more fiber.
+• Substitute whole-grain flour or oats for white flour in cookies or brownies for more fiber.

-9. Add flavorless protein powder to comfort foods to up the protein content.
+• Add flavorless protein powder to boost the protein content in comfort foods

 • Fruit cobbler that’s loaded with fruit and oats